 Due diligence

-We may need to conduct investigations on supporters, potential customers and business partners to determine if those companies and individuals have been involved or convicted of offences such as fraud, bribery and corruption.
+We may need to conduct investigations on supporters, volunteers, potential customers and business partners to determine if those companies and individuals have been involved in or convicted of offences such as fraud, bribery and corruption.

 We will also hold information about you so that we can respect your preferences for being contacted by us.